Yoga for Strength: 9 of Yoga’s Best Strength-Building Poses

 Warrior II (Virabhadrasana II)

-This standing pose strengthens the legs, core, arms, and back.
+Warrior II strengthens the legs, core, arms, and back.
 To get the most strengthening power out of this position, set yourself up with the best possible alignment and then go for a longer hold time, perhaps up to ten breaths.
 Your foot alignment, with the front heel lined up with the back arch, makes this a bit of a balance, requiring core strength to steady the wobbles.
 You will really feel some muscle fatigue in your front thigh when you deepen your front knee enough to bring the thigh parallel to the floor.
 Holding your arms outstretched also works the biceps and deltoids.

 1. Set up with your right foot at the front of your mat and left foot at the back.
 Your left foot is tuned out 90 degrees (or slightly less) and the hip points are facing the left side of your mat.